Welcome to the Gettysburg Battlefield Self-Guided Driving Tour

 Welcome to the narrated driving tour of the Battle of Gettysburg, the most crucial battle of the Civil War!
 Here, Union forces staged a nearly impossible defense against Confederate attackers–and won!
 Walk in the footsteps of Civil War soldiers, re-live the battle strategies of the key generals, and embark on an adventure that brings this historic three-day battle to life on your Gettysburg auto tour.

 This self-guided Gettysburg Auto tour lets you explore Gettysburg’s historical wonders with maximum flexibility, safety, and value.
-Hop in your car, get the tour guide app set up on your phone, and get started.
+Hop in your car, set up the tour guide app on your phone, and get started.
 All audio plays automatically based on location.

 Follow the Battle